clabe45/arvys-apples/README.md

 ## Development
 This is my first game in Unity. :blush:
-Please feel free to report any bugs or suggest feature requests on the Issues page.
+Please feel free to report any bugs or suggest features on the Issues page.